 It's been a hell of a decade for software development.
-I've personally enjoyed observing endless moaning and complaining from fellow developers about the topic of "new frameworks."
-Standard rhetoric would have one think our careers are somehow under siege as a result of learning new technologies.
+I've enjoyed observing endless moaning and complaining from fellow developers about "new frameworks."
+Standard rhetoric would make one think our careers are somehow under siege due to learning new technologies.
 I can't help but wonder how the same contingency of professionals has reacted to the rise of cloud services.
-To those who fear to learn, I can only imagine the sentiment they hold for implementing entirely new paradigms that come with budding cloud services.
+To those who fear learning, I can only imagine their sentiment for implementing entirely new paradigms with budding cloud services.
 Alternatively, there are people like myself: grown children masquerading in an adult world.
 While we may appear to be older, we've simply reallocated our life's obsessions from Lego sets to cloud services.

 I've fallen victim to the more "new technology" hype cycles than I'd like to admit.
 Straying down the path of dead-end tools is exhausting.
-I'm sure you'll recall the time the entire world arbitrarily decided to replace relational databases with NoSQL alternatives.
+I'm sure you'll recall when the entire world arbitrarily decided to replace relational databases with NoSQL alternatives.
 I recognize how impulse architectural decisions create devastating technical debt.
 Thus, I would never think to push tools that have yet to stand the test of time and usefulness in the wild.
-Redis is one of such tools, perhaps ranking somewhere in my top 5 of useful new technologies in the past decade.
+Redis is one such tool, perhaps ranking somewhere in my top 5 of beneficial new technologies in the past decade.

 Why Redis Tho?

-Why might I choose to proverbially shit on NoSQL databases prior to advocating for Redis: a NoSQL datastore?
+Why might I choose to proverbially shit on NoSQL databases before advocating for Redis: a NoSQL datastore?
 Make no mistake: Redis has almost zero similarities to NoSQL databases like MongoDB, in both intent and execution.
 MongoDB stores records on disk space, as do SQL databases.
-Allocating disk space to store a record comes with the implication that the information being stored is intended to persist, like user accounts, blog posts, permissions, or whatever.
+Allocating disk space to store a record implies that the stored information is intended to persist, like user accounts, blog posts, permissions, or whatever.
 Most data worth saving falls into this category.

-Surely not everything we do on the internet is worth saving forever.
+Indeed not everything we do on the internet is worth saving forever.
 It would be weird (and inefficient) if we stored information like items in a user's shopping cart or the last page of our app a user had visited.
-This sort of information could be useful in the short term, but let's not fuck up the ACID-compliant databases our businesses depend on with endless disk I/O. Luckily for us, there's a little thing called RAM, which has handled similar scenarios since the dawn of computing.
-Redis is an in-memory database which stores values as a key/value pairs.
+This sort of information could be helpful in the short term, but let's not fuck up the ACID-compliant databases our businesses depend on with endless disk I/O. Luckily, there's a little thing called RAM, which has handled similar scenarios since the dawn of computing.
+Redis is an in-memory database that stores values as key/value pairs.
 Reading and writing to memory is faster than writing disk, which makes memory suitable for storing secondary data.
 This data might enable better user experiences while simultaneously keeping our databases clean.
-If we decide at a later time that data in memory is worth keeping, we can always write to disk (such as a SQL database) later on.
+If we decide later that data in memory is worth keeping, we can write to disk (such as a SQL database) later.

 In-memory data stores like Redis or Memcached lie somewhere in your architecture between your app and your database.
 A good way to think of these services would be as alternatives to storing information via cookies.
 Cookies are bound to a single browser and can't reliably be depended on to work as expected, as any user can purge or disable browser cookies at any time.
 Storing session data in the cloud eliminates this problem with the added benefit of having session data shared across devices!
 Our user's shopping cart can now be visible from any of their devices as opposed to whichever browser they had been using at the time.